dthume/data.interval-tree/README.md

 (require '[org.dthume.data.interval-treeset.selection :as sel)
 ```

+You should probably _not_ attempt to `use` or `(require ... :refer :all)` the
+selection namespace, since it contains vars which shadow `clojure.core`.

-Selections allow a set to divided up into three consecutive subsets:
+Selections allow a set to be divided up into three consecutive subsets:
 the `prefix`, the `selected`, and the `suffix`.
 The `selected` region
 can be expanded or contracted using a variety of methods, as well as
 being moved left or right (providing windowing functionality).
 A selection